Breaking the Chains of Mediocrity by Carol Jackson Robinson (Review)

 When sitting down to write, I began jotting “this book is wonderful”.
 Those words are not enough.

-For with this short first volume in an ongoing collected works, Arouca Press restores to public awareness a little-known Twentieth Century Catholic essayist of the highest rank.
-Honestly, this is someone who, it seems to me, is worthy to be considered with the likes of Hilaire Belloc, G.K.
+For with this short first volume in an ongoing collected works, Arouca Press restores to public awareness a little-known Twentieth Century Catholic essayist of a very high rank, indeed.
+Honestly, this is someone who, it seems to me, can stand alongside the likes of Hilaire Belloc, G.K.
 Chesterton and L. Brent Bozell of Triumph magazine.

 And yet after savouring those giants for long years, I had never heard of Carol Jackson Robinson until Arouca alerted me to her last year!